bkeepers/git-history/article.md

 This tells git to reset to the previous commit, but to keep the changes introduced by that commit.
 Looking at the log and status, we can see that our latest commit is gone, but `article.md` is still modified.

+>> Maybe add an abbreviated version of [reset demystified](http://git-scm.com/2011/07/11/reset.html), or at least a reference to it?

 	$ git log --oneline
 	667f8c9 Add README